 Increasingly restrictive regulations concerning global warming and greenhouse emissions have forced car manufacturers to prioritize the development of fuel-efficient and lightweight vehicles.
-Lightweight design and wide application of reinforced plastic materials, such as short fibers reinforced polymers (SFRPs), are thus becoming of primary importance.
+Lightweight design and wide application of reinforced plastic materials, such as Short Fibres Reinforced Polymers (SFRPs), are thus becoming of primary importance.
 In the design of automotive components, the use of SFRPs can offer several benefits.
 Their high strength-to-weight ratio can help reduce the overall weight of vehicle components, leading to an improved overall efficiency.
-They provide design flexibility, where molding SFRPs into complex shapes allows more freedom in the design of automotive components.
-Furthermore, SFRPs can provide a cost-effective solution for automotive components as they can be manufactured using low-cost molding processes.
+They provide design flexibility, where moulding SFRPs into complex shapes allows more freedom in the design of automotive components.
+Furthermore, SFRPs can provide a cost-effective solution for automotive components as they can be manufactured using low-cost moulding processes.

-Accurately predicting the fatigue behavior of SFRPs is essential for their successful adoption into automotive components.
-Predicting the fatigue behavior of SFRPs can be challenging due to several variables, including the material behavior (type of the fibers, orientation of the fibers,1-4 matrix material, fiber-matrix interface), the inhomogeneous and anisotropic nature of the material structure (heterogeneous orientation and the three layer structure1-6), loading conditions (mean stress,7-10 strain rate,^{11,12} loading frequency11), influence of environmental effects such as temperature and humidity.13
+Accurately predicting the fatigue behaviour of SFRPs is essential for their successful adoption into automotive components.
+Predicting the fatigue behaviour of SFRPs can be challenging due to several variables, including the material behaviour (type of the fibres, orientation of the fibres 1-4, matrix material, fibre-matrix interface), the inhomogeneous and anisotropic nature of the material structure (heterogeneous orientation and the three layer structure 1-6), loading conditions (mean stress 7-10, strain rate ^{11,12}, loading frequency 11), influence of environmental effects such as temperature and humidity 13.

-Due to all the listed variables, the orientation of the fibers plays an important role.
+Due to all the listed variables, the orientation of the fibres plays an important role.
 It determines the degree of anisotropy and has a crucial influence on the stress state or triaxiality and its distribution within the component.
-In the thickness of the specimen, the fiber orientation varies.
-This microstructure has been widely discussed in the literature and is commonly known as a skinshell-core microstructure.^{1,2,5} Due to the thermal shock, the skin layer is between the injected material and the mold walls.
-The fibers are frozen in their position and orientation, leading to randomly oriented fibers.
-The shell layer is the largest layer, where the shear stress of the material flow orientates the fibers in the injection molding direction.
-The core layer is located in the center part of the specimen.
-Contrary to the shell layer, the fibers here are perpendicular to the injection molding direction.
-This fiber orientation is due to an extensional flow during the injection molding process.5 significant effect on the SN diagram was observed.
+In the thickness of the specimen, the fibre orientation varies.
+This microstructure has been widely discussed in the literature and is commonly known as a skin-shell-core microstructure 1,2,5 .
+Due to the thermal shock, the skin layer is between the injected material and the mould walls.
+The fibres are frozen in their position and orientation, leading to randomly oriented fibres.
+The shell layer is the largest layer, where the shear stress of the material flow orientates the fibres in the injection moulding direction.
+The core layer is located in the centre part of the specimen.
+Contrary to the shell layer, here the fibres are perpendicular to the injection moulding direction.
+This fibre orientation is due to an extensional flow during the injection moulding process 5.

+As listed previously, the environmental effects and loading conditions are variables that must also be considered in the fatigue failure assessment.
+For example, the effect of the mean stress on the fatigue response of SFRPs was studied by Mallick and Zhou7.
+They performed tension - tension fatigue tests at different stress ratios.
+A significant effect on the SN diagram was observed.
 The fatigue strength decreased with increasing mean stress ratio.
 Additionally, the mean strain during the fatigue increased, which was attributed to the creep caused by constant mean stress applied during the fatigue cycles.
-It is concluded that the stress amplitude mean could be fitted by a parabolic relationship.
-The equation called modified Gerber equation appears to represent the mean stress effects well.
+It is concluded that the stress amplitude-mean could be fitted by a parabolic relationship.
+The equation, called modified Gerber equation appears to represent the mean stress effects well.

-As listed previously, the environmental effects and loading conditions are variables that must also be considered in the fatigue failure assessment.
-For example, the effect of the mean stress on the fatigue response of SFRPs was studied by Mallick and Zhou.7 They performed tension-tension fatigue tests at different stress ratios.
-A